A Message From the Chief of Police

 - Limiting public access to the interior of the PD station outside of necessary public safety functions.
-This includes temporarily suspending our fingerprinting service and tours of the new police building.
+This includes temporarily suspending our fingerprinting service, prescription drug drop off box, and tours of the new police building.

 - All sick cases prompt an EMS and Police response.
 However, unless criminal activity is suspected and/or EMS personnel requests assistance, the police department will stage outside of the building to help protect EMS equipment.

 - Vehicle accidents that do not have injuries nor require a tow may require being resolved via telephone.

 Businesses and communities step up to donate PPE and more

 Offers of personal protective equipment (PPE) for caregivers have been pouring into our to hospitals for several weeks as awareness has increased of national shortages.